digitc1/AWS-KMS-POC-Public/ReadMe.md

 * AdminRole - Full admin permission
 * DeployerRole - Full admin permission
 * DBAccessRole - Amazon DynamoDB Full Access
-* DBAccessNotAllowedRole - Amazon DynamoDB Full Access
+* DBAccessNotAllowedRole - Amazon DynamoDB Full Access (but not present in the key policy)
 * SQSAccessRole - Amazon SQS Full Access and AWS CloudTrail ReadOnly Access
-* SQSAccessNotAllowedRole - Amazon SQS Full Access and AWS CloudTrail ReadOnly Access
+* SQSAccessNotAllowedRole - Amazon SQS Full Access and AWS CloudTrail ReadOnly Access (but not present in the key policy)
-* KeyManagerRole - AWS KMS Admin
+* KeyManagerRole - AWS KMS Admin (for all keys)
 * KMS-POC-MsgProcessor-role - Amazon SQS Read message, Access DynamoDB Table, Write logs permission

 Then we deploy :
 * AllUsers : a group to give directly the permissions to the user to manage its credentials
-* AssumeAllRoles : a group to allow a member of the group to assume the different roles if MFA token is present (The members do not receive directly admin rights, they have to assume it)
+* AssumeAllRoles : a group to allow its members to assume the different roles if MFA token is present (The members do not receive directly admin rights, they have to assume AdminRole)

 To deploy the ressources, you can run the following AWS CLI commands or you can deploy it via the console
 ```